Tita Toys, digital toys for the 21st century.

 Launch in Appstore

-After being in Appstore for 2 months, the downloads discreased, and Sanoma decided to stop investing in Tita Toys.
+After being in Appstore for 2 months, the downloads decreased, and Sanoma decided to stop investing in Tita Toys.
 The Appstore game market is unpredictable and extremely trends-sensitive.
-The only way to get attention and download conversion is to get highly ranked in the Appstore.
-This is what happened to Tita Toys, but still the Business Model Canvas was too much out of balance, especially the Revenue Streams (people that like to pay for an app) are too low, and Channels (Appstore) too rigid.
+The only way to gain sufficient traction and download conversion is to get highly ranked in the Appstore.
+Aside from the difficulties in getting traction Tita Toys Business Model Canvas was out of balance, especially in regards to the Revenue Streams (people that like to pay for an app) being too low, and Channels (Appstore) too rigid.